"I talk to Tories, so you don't have to" was a strapline from a left-leaning former City Councillor I know.

 The Trans Women Commit Crime Debate:

 For some years, this debate has raged, stoked by one Karen White who pretended to be trans while serving a sentence in the female estate.
 White was a manipulating sex offender.
 In consequence, HMPPS changed their policy on trans women prisoners.
-It is because of White that all sorts of statistics are published, often sourced by the trans hostile group "Fair Play for Women".
+It is because of White that all sorts of statistics are published, often sourced by the trans-hostile group "Fair Play for Women".
 Many trans women are outraged being called a potential predator or rapist is not nice.
+The simple fact is less than 0.3% of the prison population is transgender, a much lower figure than other demographics.

 How can we move forward?

 In all honesty, simply by condemning violence and crime against women and girls.
 Sadly, all demographics in society have sex offenders, including the trans community.
-We should be honest about that.
+We should be honest about that but equally, point out that trans women suffer terrible male violence too.

 The Rapid Onset Gender Dysphoria Debate: